mozillascience/working-open-workshop/README.md

 # Welcome to the Working Open Workshop repo!
-This is a repo to collecting all materials and resources related to Mozilla Science Lab's Working Open Workshop.
+This is a repo to collect all materials and resources related to Mozilla Science Lab's Working Open Workshop.
 You are very welcome to fork this repo and hold your own Working Open Workshops.

 ####What is the Working Open Workshop?